day8/re-com/README.md

   - load the right `index.html` (specialised for figwheel use)
   - start a ClojureScript repl in the terminal window (actually, figwheel does this for you)

-  Your part in the process:
+  Your part to play in the process:

   - the initial load of `index.html` will fail because the figwheel compile hasn't yet finished.
   - be patient - the initial compile might take anything from 10 seconds to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).